rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-Besides this, we'll gather in a table aggregated information for year and months we'll use later:
+Furthermore, we create a table with nation information summarized by year and month.